mynew4/cmangos-docs-wiki/creature_movement.md

 This table holds information on each unique creature (guid) waypoint.
 In essence, a waypoint just defines a path that the creature will follow by going from point to point.
 More specifically, once the creature arrives at a point, it can do different things like cast a spell, do an emote, etc. Usually this table is filled through the .wp command (and its various subcommands) in the world.

 Please note that for a creature to use waypoints, its MovementType must be 2.
-Movetype must also be set to "way"

 To add waypoints in-game:
 - .npc setmovetype way creature guid or select npc